QwesiAlonso/what-happens-when/README.rst

 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+The browser performs a series of complex steps to transform a URL into a fully rendered webpage.

 Browser
 -------